ALL WORK ON GLOCK PISTOLS SHOULD BE PERFORMED BY A

 end of the spring cups are inside the firing pin spring.

 Reverse, for reassembly.
-REMEMBER TO

 DO A FIRING PIN SAFETY CHECK AFTER THIS